 This bank offers different options for buying a vehicle such as:

 - CIBC Car Loan allows for up to eight years to repay.
 No down payment required

 - CIBC Personal Loan: This is the loan that one may want to apply for if they are going to buy a vehicle from a private seller.
 This loan is available for the purchase of vehicles seven years or older.
 It has fixed payment amounts.

 - CIBC Line of Credit.
 This option gives the borrower a specific amount of money that they can borrow from.
 They may want to use a portion of it to buy a vehicle from a private seller.
 The borrower only pays interest on the amount of money that they use from their line of credit.

 RBC also offers personal loans.
 Loans specifically for the purpose of buying a vehicle including purchasing from a private seller may be different for newcomers to Canada.

-- RBC Personal Loan: The RBC has some options that come with their personal loans such as fixed rate loans or variable rate loans.
+- RBC Personal Loan: The RBC has some options that come with their personal loans such as fixed-rate loans or variable rate loans.
 The money can be used for major purchases or other needs.

 - Newcomers Loan for Buying First Car in Canada.
 This loan is reserved for newcomers to Canada and refers to the RBC Royal Bank Car Loan.
-The offering of this loan indicates that it applies to buying a car from a dealership or private seller.
+The offering of this loan indicates that it applies to buying a car from a dealership or a private seller.

 These examples are just a few of many options that may be available for financing a car being bought from a private seller.